prof-groff/tezio/smartpy/README.md

 ## Example SmartPy Contracts
-These were in part written during a smart contract training run by Nomadic Labs (December 2021)
+Some of these were written in part during a smart contract training run by Nomadic Labs (December 2021).